Donate

 Tips for keeping fast food calories under control

 Skip the bacon.
-It’s always tempting to add bacon to sandwiches and salads for extra flavor, but bacon has very few nutrients and is high in fat and calories.
-Instead, try ordering extra pickles, onions, lettuce, tomatoes, or mustard to add flavor without the fat.
+It’s always tempting to add bacon to sandwiches and salads for extra flavor, but bacon has very few nutrients and is high in saturated fat and calories.
+Instead, try ordering extra pickles, onions, lettuce, tomatoes, or mustard to add flavor without the additional fat.

 • Choose low-fat and fat-free dressing and ask for it on the side, so you can control how much you use.